-weicome 1

-Part I: Context

-1. Introduction: What is a Neighbourhood Plan?
-4

-Planning Context

-Structure

-Consultation Summary

-2. The Neighbourhood Plan Process in Newmarket 7

-Background: Newmarket Vision

-Plan Area

-Key Stages and Dates

-Plan Period, Monitoring and Review

-3. Newmarket's Heritage and Character 10

-Heritage

-Overview of the Modern Town

-Key Features

-A. Town Centre

-B. Transport Links and Connectivity

-C. Infrastructure Assets

-4. Framework for Future Development 16

-Requirements

-Constraints

-Opportunities

-5. Aim and Objectives of the Newmarket Neighbourhood Plan 19

-Part II: Policies and Community Actions

-6. Objective A: To Promote and Maintain the Character and Prosperity of the Town 20

-7. Objective B: To Improve and Promote Well-Being for All Residents 32

-8. Objective C: To Value and Protect Our Environment 46

-9. Objective D: To Develop Sustainable Housing within the Boundary of the Designated Area 55

-10. Objective E: To Develop a Sustainable Transport Network 61

-11. Objective F: To Create a Vibrant, Attractive Town Centre which Enhances Newmarket as a

-Major Tourist Destination 74

-Part III: Reference

-12. List of Policies and Community Actions 83

-13. Key Views 86

-14. External Documents 94

-15. Acknowledgments 104

-401/19N101110M3HICHU 107
+Foreward: Welcome 1 Part I: Context 1.
+Introduction: What is a Neighbourhood Plan?
+Planning Context Structure 4 2.
+The Neighbourhood Plan Process in Newmarket Background: Newmarket Vision Plan Area Key Stages and Dates Plan Period, Monitoring and Review 7 3.
+Newmarket's Heritage and Character Heritage Overview of the Modern Town Key Features A. Town Centre B. Transport Links and Connectivity C. Infrastructure Assets 10 4.
+Framework for Future Development Requirements Constraints Opportunities 16 5.
+Aim and Objectives of the Newmarket Neighbourhood Plan 19 Part II: Policies and Community Actions 6.
+Objective A: To Promote and Maintain the Character and Prosperity of the Town 7.
+Objective B: To Improve and Promote the Well-Being of All Residents 8.
+Objective C: To Value and Protect Our Environment 9.
+Objective D: To Develop Sustainable Housing within the Boundary of the Designated Area 10.
+Objective E: To Develop a Sustainable Transport Network 11.
+Objective F: To Create a Vibrant, Attractive Town Centre which Enhances Newmarket as a Major Tourist Destination 20 32 46 55 61 Part III: Reference 12.
+List of Policies and Community Actions 13.
+Key Views 14.
+External Documents 15.
+Acknowledgments 83 86 94 104 Policies Maps